sloppylopez/elephantseed/templates/codeship_examples/codeship_build_config_example.md

+# Use this build example in your codeship to make connect it to your ci-cd
 # By default we use the Node.js version set in your package.json or the latest
 # version from the 0.10 release
 #